dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 5/README.md

 root@k8s-master:/home/vmware/testymls#
 </code></pre>

 Note : DNS pods are named as "coredns-xxxxx".
 Notice that there are "kube-proxy-xxxxx" Pods as well .
 These are <b>NOT</b> representing the NSX kube proxy.
 Basically these "kube-proxy-xxxxx" Pods are just part of default K8S cluster initiation workflow.
-They are not used in this enviroonment at all.
+They are not used in this environment at all.
 Remember, NSX infrastructure Pods (i.e. NCP and NSX Node Agent) are running in their own namespace which is "nsx-system". (which can be double checked by "kubectl get pods -n nsx-system")

 Let' s check the K8S service related to DNS.